-For ongoing stress anxiety management there is no substitute for a positive outlook and a healthy lifestyle that includes effective ways to manage stress in your daily life.
+For ongoing stress anxiety management, there is no substitute for a positive outlook and a healthy lifestyle that keeps stress in check.

 A technique to move you from anxiety to calm.
 From obsessive compulsive thinking -- or overwhelm -- to a clear head.

 Yes, I know you could take a drug that messes with your brain waves and puts you into a zombie state.

 But this stress cure works quicker -- doesn't cost a penny -- and it it is better for your body mind health.

 Best of all, all you need is your mind.
 (As with all the techniques I offer on this site, this is not a substitute for therapy or medical attention.
 It is intended as information only for people interested in mental self help.)

 I use this stress anxiety management technique like emergency CPR for the mind.
 It is an excellent way to process anxiety-producing thoughts and get them out of your system.